zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

 **Explore the Swagger Interface**

-The Swagger interface for Essbase REST enables you to try out REST requests in a visual interface, even before you have set up cURL(Client URL) or another API implementation method. cURL is a command-line data transfer tool you can use for making HTTP requests and other requests.
+The Swagger interface for Essbase REST enables you to try out REST requests in a visual interface, even before you have set up cURL (Client URL) or another API implementation method. cURL is a command-line data transfer tool you can use for making HTTP requests and other requests.

 To use the Swagger interface,

-1. Login Essbase web interface with url.
+1. Log in to Essbase web interface with url.
 For example: http://ip:9000/essbase/jet

 2. In your browser address bar, select all of the URL string that immediately follows essbase, and replace it with /rest/doc/.
 For example, change the URL to:  **http://ip:9000/essbase/rest/doc/**

-3. On Swagger web interface, you are presented with number of different REST APIs.
+3. On Swagger web interface, you are presented with a number of REST APIs.

-4. Under Application logs, click the second **GET** button(Download Latest Log).
+4. Under Application logs, click the second **GET** button.
+(Download Latest Log)

     ![](./images/image14_94.png)